 The winter season can have devastating effects on drains, water heaters and pipes in Edmonton.
-Burst and frozen pipes are very common in Edmonton, a situation that has raised a lot of concern among Edmontonians.
+Burst and frozen pipes are very common, a situation that has raised a lot of concern among Alberta homeowners.
 If left unchecked, plumbing problems can increase water consumption in your house, which in return attracts huge plumbing repair and water bills.
-You can, however, prevent all this from happening and have a trouble free winter by winterizing your home plumbing system here in Edmonton.
+You can, however, prevent all this from happening and have a trouble free winter by winterizing your home plumbing system.

 Vulnerable Water Pipes

 Your home’s plumbing system is the most vulnerable during winter in Edmonton.
 To prevent frozen or burst pipes, and eliminate the need to contact a plumbing contractor, you should strive to ensure the plumbing system is well taken care of and serviced.
 It is hard to identify or take note of a leaking pipe in winter, which means more water will be lost hence increasing water bills at the end of it all.
 You could also experience interrupted water supply due to the same.

 When exposed to freezing temperatures, water pipes expand due to pressure thus making them vulnerable to bursting.
 Research shows that frozen pipes do not burst due to ice buildup inside, but due to frequent freezing and expansion.

 The best way to prevent flooding in your home is by shutting off the main water valve as soon as you notice a slight leakage.
 Although a reactionary measure, this can save you bid in both resources and time.
 Taking precautionary and preventing measures with your home’s plumbing system is a bold move, as it can help save you tons of frustration especially during the winter season.